0%

 python3 -m venv venv

-# What: Activate the virtual environment
+# What: Activate that environment.

 # How (macOS/Linux):